 Professional Highlights

 I received a PhD in Marriage and Family Therapy from Iowa State University (`04), MS in MFT from Purdue Calumet (`98), and BS in Psychology from BYU (`94).
 I am the owner of Progressive Paths Therapy and I am a Licensed Marriage and Family Therapist in Utah.
-I’ve been working as a therapist since 1998.
+I’ve been working as a therapist since completing my MS in 1998.
+I am thrilled to be the founder and a part of this unique group practice.

 Specialties

-- LDS/Mormon faith crises, transitions, expansions for individuals and couples.
+- Mormon faith crises, transitions, expansions for individuals and couples.
 Intersections of LDS/Mormonism background and mental health.

-- Social justice-informed therapy (addressing discrimination and systemic oppression of minoritized groups and individuals around race, gender, sexual orientation, class, ability, caste, power/privilege, etc.)
+- Social justice-informed therapy (addressing discrimination and systemic oppression of minoritized groups and individuals around race, gender, sexual identity, class, caste, ability, power/privilege, etc.)

-- Out of control or problematic sexual behavior for individuals and couples
+- Problematic or out of control sexual behavior for individuals and couples

-- Emotional awareness, maturity, intelligence, and emotional intimacy development
+- Emotion awareness, regulation, maturity, intelligence, and emotional intimacy development

 - Couples and marriage therapy